 Republican leaders like House Speaker Phillip Gunn have always cited money as the reason for their opposition.
 State taxpayers, he says, should not have to shoulder the financial burden of the expansion.

-“We have been very clear on our side that we are just not for that,” Gunn said.
+“We have been very clear on our side that we are just not for that,” Gunn dijo.
 “We forget that the people who pay for that (the expansion) are the tax payers and everywhere I go I get that reminder.”

 State Economist Corey Miller released a detailed report destroying that argument, however.